EXTRAXTIONS II

 Exhibition by Linn Obrestad & Hilde Iren Dølheim

-Extractions (2024) combined sculptural installations, video works, sound, and text-based pieces developed through fieldwork in forest landscapes in Telemark, where areas are currently being assessed for mineral extraction related to the Fen Complex.
+Extractions II (2024) combined sculptural installations, video works, sound, and text-based pieces developed through fieldwork in forest landscapes in Telemark, where areas are currently being assessed for mineral extraction related to the Fen Complex.

 The exhibition approached extraction as a layered condition, and natural materials collected from the forest areas were combined with industrial elements, magnets, metal structures, sound, and moving images, creating a space where vulnerability and force, growth and intervention, coexist.